•Does Carruthers have an official Clan Society?

 – Yes, he does in Scotland, the country of our birthright and heritage, The Lyon is the only entity anywhere who has the legal right, on behalf of the British monarch and only after due diligence, to confirm an individuals right to bear the Chiefs Arms of a clan or family.

 • Does he have jurisdiction outside of Scotland?

 The Lyons judgment is recognised by Scots and their descendants world wide.
 The process of the Lyon Court is robust and is designed to rule our fraudulent claims and charlatans.
 For that reason his jurisdiction, albeit within Scotland, stretches internationally by all those who embrace and retain pride in the Scottish heritage, culture and history and enjoy celebrating the same.

-Interestingly, his judgments are followed anywhere there are patented heralds from the British Monarch; Ireland, England and Canada and also and just as importantly, by the main Scottish and Caledonian societies in the US (COSCA) and Australia (SAHC).
+Interestingly, his judgments are followed anywhere there are patented heralds from the British Monarch; Ireland, England and Canada and also and just as importantly, by the main Scottish and Caledonian societies in Canada (CASSOC), the US (COSCA) and Australia (SAHC).

 •Carruthers has worn the Bruce tartan for years, can we claim it as our own?

 – Highly unlikely.
-All tartans registered to Bruce, include the thread count and sett which are legally registered to that family.
-Any claims otherwise may be challenged and at the very least are disrespectful and could even be deemed fraudulent.
+All Bruce tartans, which includes the thread count, colours and sett are legally registered to that family.
+Any claims otherwise may be challenged and at the very least are disrespectful and at worst could even be deemed fraudulent.

 •Did Carruthers ever have its own tartan.

 – Not that we are aware of.
 Our family were Reivers and as such wore trousers and not kilts.

-Family assigned tartan, to include highland clans according to the majority of experts, was a Victorian construct.
+Family assigned tartan, to include highland clans were, according to the majority of experts, a Victorian construct.
 Until that point any tartan would have been regional rather than family, and dependent on the weavers chosen pattern.

 •Does Carruthers have their own tartan?